saowwapark/inCNV/README.md

         condition: service_healthy
 ```

-From code above, inCNV on a docker image and with details:
+From code above, inCNV configuration has details;

 - Users can change every fields in environment setting except for 'NODE_ENV' and 'HOST'.
 - The code above is only partial.
-Therefore, after editing environment section, users have to edit other part related to the edited environment.
+Therefore, after editing environment section, users have to edit other part of 'docker-componse.yml' related to the edited environment.
-- inCNV run at local host by nodeJS on development environment on port 3000.
-For this version we recommend to use 'development' environment.
+- The database can be remotely accessed from outside the docker both within the same host and other hosts via TCP/IP.
+This feature is used to users can manually query data from a visual database design tool such as Workbech.
+Therefore, we recommend users to change 'DB_USER' and 'DB_PASSWORD'.
-- Database host name is 'incnv-db' with port 3306.
-Login database with username 'root' and password 'rootpassword'.
-The database can be remotely accessed from other hosts via TCP
+- 'UPDATE_BIO_DATA_SCHEDULE' stores cron job data to be used for updating annotation databases. -- see information about [cron job](https://en.wikipedia.org/wiki/Cron).

 ## Work flow